matthewjmiller/mattmiller/work.md

 >
 > My efforts developing content for the site helped land the MarketPlace website at or near the top for all our targeted search terms.

-#### Work Sample

-[Click here to read a blog post I wrote for my previous agency](https://drive.google.com/file/d/18kDOsA_Hs4gQFTrinlKnp4KaRxj3-9UA/view?usp=sharing).
-(Note that although it's been reattributed to the agency's new writer, it was published during my term of employment during 2015 and I was the author!)

 ***

 ### Technical Writing